top of page

 THECONCEPT

-The studio's biggest challenge lies in combining all of this programmatic demand while allowing it to articulate and separate based on day and night use, while maintaining a strong sense of personality and timeless design.
-In a global context of standardized design that the market defines as trendy, the studio takes a critical stance and dares to explore new experiences that connect us to the most essential and primitive aspects of our being.
+The studio's biggest challenge lied on combining all the programmatic demands at different times of the day and night while maintaining a strong and timeless design identity.
+In a global context of standardized designs that the market defines as trendy, the studio took a critical stance and dared to explore new concepts that connect us to the most essential and primitive aspects of our being.

 THEDESIGN